 Leys, C., Licata, L., Marchal, C., & Bernard, P. (2011).
 The influence of defendants? feelings of guilt on their penalties: The mediating role of attribution processes.
 International Review of Social Psychology, 24, 45-58.

 Manuscripts under revision / submitted for publication

-Bernard, P., Loughnan, S., Godart, A., Marchal, C., & Klein, O. (2014).
-The exonerating effect of sexual objectification: The effect of sexual objectification on perpetrator blame.
-Manuscript under revision.
+Bernard, P., Loughnan, S., Godart, A., Marchal, C., & Klein, O. (2015).
+The exonerating effect of sexual objectification: Sexual objectification decreases rapist blame in a stranger rape context.
+Manuscript under minor revision.